 Brava! for Women in the Arts fosters the artistic expression of women, especially women of color.
 Through its residency programs, Brava supports the professional development and creative work of women directors, actors, dancers, musicians, visual artists and designers providing space for creation, assistance with grant writing and fiscal sponsorship and the support of Brava's marketing and technical staff.
 In return, these women continue to generate excellent art, impart professional artistic skills to youth and contribute to the artistic life of the 24th Street corridor in San Francisco.

 Brava Studio Sessions is a monthly reading series founded and curated by BRAVA staff to bring the work of playwrights to audiences in an intimate setting.
 Typically held on the third Tuesday of every month, actors perform the readings without the embellishment of stage and technical support, allowing the audience to invest in the play early on in the creative process.

 Brava Studio Sessions has presented the work of Marisela Trevino Orta, Djola Bernard Branner, Lisa Kang, and Brit Frazier

-Brava is making changes to the facade on the 24th Street Storefront.
-A long-time plan is finally coming to fruition and construction began September 16, 2013.
+Brava is breaking ground on changes to the facade on the 24th Street Storefront.
+A long-time plan is finally coming to fruition.
 Plans include a cafe, dressing rooms and office space.
 The result will be a more functionable performance space, increased community space and a aesthically beautiful addition to the 24th Street corridor.